btdex/btdex/README.md

  - XLA

-Additionally, any Burst-based token can be listed instantly and traded.
+Additionally, any Signum-based token can be listed instantly and traded.

 ## Download